6 signs your gums might be unhealthy

 2. Bleeding gums

-Bleeding gums after brushing or flossing is a tell-tale sign of gum disease.
-The build-up of plaque at the base of the tooth that causes them to become red or swollen can also lead to bleeding.
+Having red gums is something, but bleeding gums after brushing or flossing is a tell-tale sign of gum disease.
+The build-up of plaque at the base of the tooth that causes the gum tissue to become red or swollen can also lead to bleeding.

-An improved brushing routine and a more dedicated floss can often sort this out, but it may be best to visit the dentist to check whether the disease has developed and is on its way to more serious complications.
+An improved brushing routine and a more thorough floss can often sort this out, but it may be best to visit the dentist to check whether the disease has developed and is on its way to more serious complications, such as gum recession or tooth loss.

 3. A metallic taste in your mouth